beezee/qwick-refactor/README.md

 I set out initially to identify and remove any algebraic redundancies.
-If I could find and apply small behavior-preserving transformations by substition like the ones I learned in [The Little Prover](https://mitpress.mit.edu/9780262527958/the-little-prover/) until I was as close to evaluated normal form as possible, it might make my task of reading much easier.
+If I could find and apply small behavior-preserving transformations by substitution like the ones I learned in [The Little Prover](https://mitpress.mit.edu/9780262527958/the-little-prover/) until I was as close to evaluated normal form as possible, it might make my task of reading much easier.